tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpStationCustomer.md

 - **Other track no. or loading area** should *only* be specified if it deviates from what is specified for the customer.
 You can then also then select another colour.
 Otherwise, leave it empty.
-- **From year** and **Up to year** should only filled if historically relevant.
+- **From year** and **Up to year** should only filled if it deviates from the customer's *opened year*- and/or *closed year*.
-In particular, don't fill in the *up to year* if you want your customer to stay in business *until further notice*.
+In particular, don't fill in the *up to year* if you want the cargo flow to be in effect *until further notice*.